Crash-Catch/CrashCatchLib-Android/README.md

 (https://crashcatch.com).

 # Installing
-The Crash Catchandroid library, can be installed directly from [GitHub](https://github.com) using [JitPack](https://jitpack.io).
+The Crash Catch android library, can be installed directly from [GitHub](https://github.com) using [JitPack](https://jitpack.io).

 In your build.gradle within your app module (not the project scope